mikebronner/laravel-dev-environment/ZendServer/README.md

 During this process your web site configuration files will be wiped (anything under `/etc/nginx/sites-available` and `/etc/nginx/sites-enabled`) and rebuilt using `homestead provision`.
 Please take any necessary precautions to avoid dataloss.
 Your databases should not be affected.
 (If you didn't do any customization to your homestead setup, you shouldn't have to worry.)

 ## Complete Guide
-For a detailed walkthrough of the process, please see <Medium link>.
+For a detailed walkthrough of the process, please see {Medium link}.
 For a quick implementation, see below.

 ## TLDR;
 1. `homestead ssh`